Understanding Performance Goals and Size Preferences

 The Performance Slider: Basic to Extreme

-High (recommended for most users): Better balance with more focus on core performance.
-CPU and GPU get a bigger share of the budget, but you still get quality storage, cooling, and case.
-This is the sweet spot for gaming builds.
+High: Performance-focused builds where CPU and GPU get a bigger share of the budget, but you still get decent quality storage, cooling, and case.
+Supporting components are functional but not premium.
+Good for gamers who prioritize FPS over aesthetics.

 What Actually Changes?